iammck/ECalculon/README.md

 To provide the certs for signing the release apk the necessary information is stored using encrypted environment variables and the necessary file is stored using an encrypted file.
-Perhaps because I am using a windows machine, I was unable to use the `travis encrypt-file' command.
+Perhaps because I am using a windows machine, I was unable to use the `travis encrypt-file` command.
 I was able to locally encrypt the file and encrypt the password as an environment variable on travis, then pushed the .enc file.
 I also needed to declare the environment variable and add lines to decrypt the file before install in `.travis.yml`.
 To do all this